James Beaubeaux arrived to San Diego as a young military dependent.

 He volunteered on the 211 Steering / Coalition Committee from 2006 to 2009 and advised the 211 Health Navigators Committee overseeing San Diego’s 211 focus on healthcare resource management.
 He was chair of the United Way San Diego Health Vision Committee in 2013 to 2014 and on San Diegans for Healthcare Coverage Board of Directors and served as the board treasurer.

 James was invited in 2012 to join the Audit committee, in 2014 the Program committee, and in 2017 the Finance committee for the Board of Directors of the Alliance Healthcare Foundation, a nonprofit that plays a critical role in the San Diego community by supporting programs that improve access to care for the region’s underserved through grants totaling $2–3 million each year.
 Even traveling in retirement, James will still serve on two of the committees.

-Working with the San Diego County government since 2006, James was chair the Health Services Advisory Board from 2014 to 2015, a charter to inform the County Board of Supervisors on healthcare issues.
+Working with the San Diego County government since 2006, James was chair of the Health Services Advisory Board from 2014 to 2015, a charter to inform the County Board of Supervisors on healthcare issues.
 He was also active on the Healthy San Diego Advisory Board overseeing the County’s 800,000+ managed Medi-Cal patients and the Coordinated Care Initiative/Cal MediConnect Committee that has been working for 3 years to insure a smooth transition for the dual-eligibles into the state’s new pilot program.
 In recent years he has served on the Health Advisory Committee on Threats; Health Resources and Services Administration Steering Committee; San Diego County Safety Net Funding Committee; and the Long-Term Care Integration Project.

 While taking LEAD San Diego’s Impact class in 2012, James was selected as a finalist in the Herb Klein Memorial Award for Exemplary Leadership.
 In 2014, San Diego Business Journal awarded Jim “CFO of the Year” finalist.